diana-serban/hello-world/README.md

 # hello-world

-Test repo: first repository on Github
+Test repo: first repository and CLI push on Github

 ![Live long and Prosper](he_walkin_on_da_keybort.jpg)